 According to the statistics, 80% of dogs and 70% of cats have oral disease by the age of 3.
 It is the most frequently diagnosed health problem in pets.
 Common signs of oral disease include tartar buildup, red and swollen gums, bad breath, changes in eating or chewing habits, pawing at the face and generalized depression.

 A veterinarian should evaluate your pet’s dental health at least once a year.
-We recommend this because bacteria and food debris accumulates around a pet’s teeth and, if left unchecked, will lead to deterioration of the soft tissue and bone surrounding the teeth.
+We recommend this because bacteria and food debris accumulates around the teeth and, if left unchecked, will lead to deterioration of the soft tissue and bone surrounding the teeth.
 This decay results in irreversible periodontal disease and even tooth loss.

 Dr. Condon has a special interest in veterinary dentistry and is available to provide services such as routine dental procedures as well as root canal treatments and periodontal surgery.